-- Updates will occur annually. - Any changes to the IL-NTG Methods document will be circulated to the full SAG, and SAG participants will have a ten business day review process. - Updates will be discussed within the SAG and completed annually. - The ICC Staff will then submit a Staff Report (with the consensus Updated IL-TRM attached) to the Commission with a request for expedited review and approval.
+- Updates will generally occur annually. - Any changes to the IL-NTG Methods document will be circulated to the full SAG, and SAG participants will have a ten business day review process. - Updates may be discussed within the SAG throughout the year but will be completed annually. - Annually, the ICC Staff will submit a Staff Report (with the consensus Updated IL-TRM attached) to the Commission with a request for expedited review and approval.